 Particular projects with which assistance would be appreciated include:

-1) visiting sites in hectads with historical but not recent records of nationally designated species (the SHARPP project);
+1) visiting sites in hectads with historical but not recent records of nationally designated species (the SHARPP project), progress in VC91 up to the end of December 2023 can be found here;

 2) visiting sites with historical but not recent records of species included in the Rare Plant Register;